pebirke/calendar/README.md

 # calendar
-Calendar Project from Code Academy
-This program is a calendar.
-It will allow you to view the calendar, add an event, update an existing event, or delete an existing event.
+This program is a calendar project from Code Academy's Python class..
+It will allow you to view a calendar, add an event to it, update an existing event, or delete an existing event.